FlooferLand/fast_config/README.md

 3. Enable the feature(s) for the format(s) you'd like to use <br/>
    - Currently only `json5`, `toml`, and `yaml` are supported <br/>
 ---
-4. Create a struct to hold your data that derives `serde::Serialize` and `serde::Deserialize`
+4. Create a struct to hold your data that derives `Serialize` and `Deserialize`
 ---
 5. Create an instance of your data struct
 - Optionally `use` the crate's `Config` type for convenience <br/>